-11.(1) Where the Government or a public body seeks to develop a policy that relates to children, before adopting that policy the Government or public body must ensure that such policy has regard to the need to ensure the full enjoyment by children with disabilities of all human rights and fundamental freedoms on an equal basis with other children.

-(2) In any instance where the views of children are sought the Government or a public body shall ensure that children with disabilities have the right to express their views freely on all matters affecting them, their views being given due weight in accordance with their age and maturity, on an equal basis with other children, and to be provided with disability and age-appropriate assistance to realise that right.
+- 11.(1) Where a person seeks to develop a policy that relates to children, before adopting that policy the person must ensure that such policy has regard to the need to ensure the full enjoyment by children with disabilities of all human rights and fundamental freedoms on an equal basis with other children. - (2) In any instance where the views of children are sought, the person must, as far as reasonably possible, ensure that children with disabilities have the right to express their views freely on all matters affecting them, their views being given due weight in accordance with their age and maturity, on an equal basis with other children, and to be provided with disability and age-appropriate assistance to realise that right.